Skip to main content

 • Genetic: social phobia runs in families.
 On the other hand, it’s not obvious how much may be because of genes and how much because of learned behavior.

-• Negative incidents: children who have experienced bullying, teasing, denial, mockery or humiliation are more liable to social phobia.
-Family clashes and sexual abuse is also linked to the condition.
+• Negative incidents: children who have experienced bullying, teasing, denial, mockery, or humiliation are more liable to social phobia.
+Family clashes and sexual abuse are also linked to the condition.

 Social phobia, more often than not, commences in the early to mid-teens; risk factors associated with the condition are: